openvinotoolkit/open_model_zoo/models/public/efficientnet-b7_auto_aug/efficientnet-b7_auto_aug.md

 ### Original Model

-Object classifier according to ImageNet classes, name - `logits`,  shape - `1,1000`, output data format is `B,C` where:
+Object classifier according to ImageNet classes, name - `logits`,  shape - `1, 1000`, output data format is `B, C`, where:

 - `B` - batch size
 - `C` - predicted probabilities for each class in the logits format

 ### Converted Model

-Object classifier according to ImageNet classes, name - `efficientnet-b7/model/head/dense/MatMul`,  shape - `1,1000`, output data format is `B,C` where:
+Object classifier according to ImageNet classes, name - `efficientnet-b7/model/head/dense/MatMul`,  shape - `1, 1000`, output data format is `B, C`, where:

 - `B` - batch size
 - `C` - predicted probabilities for each class in the logits format